DigitalPublishingToolkit/Society-of-the-Query-Reader/essays/Astrid_Mager_def/index.markdown

 techniques, and donation models.
 In contrast, Wolfram|Alpha chose to be independent on an algorithmic level, but ended up as a commercial product too.
 The only exception is YaCy.
-The peer-to-peer network is the only search tool discussed in the article that provides a true alternative to corporate search engines; it is the most radical alternative to proprietary search and expresses its values on the level of infrastructure, software, and content.
+The peer-to-peer network is the only search tool discussed that provides a true alternative to corporate search engines; it is the most radical alternative to proprietary search and expresses its values on the level of infrastructure, software, and content.
 YaCy's ideology is deeply